punitlanjewar/data-analysis-projects/Power BI/Retail Company Sales Data/README.md

  The button slicer will filter the data based on the country.

- The tables displays the Top customers and Bottom customers who purchare more and less.
+ The tables displays the Top customers and Bottom customers who purchase more and less.

  #### Snap Shot of NLQ (Natural Language Query) Report, Published on Power BI Service